AlmirPaulo/Wiki_Scraper/README.md

 <img src='https://github.com/AlmirPaulo/Wiki_Scraper/blob/main/wikiscraper.gif'></img>

 ## Download and Install
 If you are in a **Linux** system download the .deb file <a href="https://github.com/AlmirPaulo/Wiki_Scraper/raw/main/Wiki%20Scraper.deb" download>here</a>.
-But if you are in a **Windows** system, download [here](https://github.com/AlmirPaulo/Wiki_Scraper/tree/main/WikiScraper_Windows).
-It's untested for Windows, let me know how it works for you.
+But if you are in a **Windows** system, download <a href="hhttps://github.com/AlmirPaulo/Wiki_Scraper/blob/main/wikiscraper.exe?raw=true" download>here</a> It's untested for Windows, let me know how it works for you.

 ## Q&A